 What is whistleblowing?

 Whistleblowing is when somebody reports alleged wrongdoing within an organisation.
-The law protects whistleblowers from detrimental treatment, eg dismissal, for raising concerns about matters they reasonably believe to be in the public interest.
+The law protects whistleblowers from detrimental treatment (eg dismissal) for raising concerns about matters they reasonably believe to be in the public interest.

 Am I protected?

-Most protections from whistleblowing exist in the Employment Rights Act 1996 and Public Interest Disclosure Act 1998.
+Most protections from whistleblowing exist in the Employment Rights Act 1996 and the Public Interest Disclosure Act 1998.
 Under these provisions, you are protected from victimisation if you are:

 -